-The Pentium 4 processor on 90 nm process in the 775-land package will also be offered as a boxed Intel processor.
-Boxed Intel processors are intended for system integrators who build systems from baseboards and standard components.
-The boxed Pentium 4 processor in the 775-land package will be supplied with a cooling solution.
-This chapter documents baseboard and system requirements for the cooling solution that will be supplied with the boxed Pentium 4 processor in the 775-land package.
+The Pentium 4 processor will also be offered as a boxed processor.
+Boxed processors are intended for system integrators who build systems from baseboards and standard components.
+The boxed Pentium 4 processor will be supplied with a cooling solution.
+This chapter documents baseboard and system requirements for the cooling solution that will be supplied with the boxed Pentium 4 processor.
 This chapter is particularly important for OEMs that manufacture baseboards for system integrators.
 Unless otherwise noted, all figures in this chapter are dimensioned in millimeters and inches [in brackets].
-Figure 7-1 shows a mechanical representation of a boxed Pentium 4 processor in the 775-land package.
+Figure 7-1 shows a mechanical representation of a boxed Pentium 4 processor.

-Note: Drawings in this section reflect only the specifications on the boxed Intel processor product.
+Note: Drawings in this section reflect only the specifications on the boxed processor product.
 These dimensions should not be used as a generic keep-out zone for all cooling solutions.
 It is the system designers' responsibility to consider their proprietary cooling solution when designing to the required keep-out zone on their system platforms and chassis.
-Refer to the Intel[®] Pentium[®] 4 Processor on 90 nm Process in the 775-Land Package Thermal Design Guidelines for further guidance.
-Contact your local Intel Sales Representative for this document.
+Refer to the Intel[®] Pentium[®] 4 Processor on 90 nm Process on 90 nm Process in the 775-land LGA Package Thermal Design Guidelines for further guidance.